Please be ready with your application reference number starting with 'P'. For example P1234567

 In this article, we will be discussing every aspect of perjury and the penalties that come with it.
 Also, we will be looking at the elements that must be present for a person to be guilty of the crime of perjury.

-If an individual is convicted for a perjury offence, the offence will show up as a disclosable court outcome (DCO) on a police check result in the Northern Territory.
+If an individual is convicted for a perjury offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check result in the Northern Territory.

 According to Section 96 of the Criminal Code Act 1983 (NT), the law states that it is an offence of perjury for any person to knowingly give false testimony during a judicial proceeding or for the sake of a judicial proceeding.